Jython1415/alfred-archive-page/README.md

 - [x] Add meaningful updates for possible error codes (not yet released)
 - [x] Change the default behavior to make it optional to pass in a URL
 - [ ] Make the keyword configurable
+- [ ] Add "always on" logging (configurable)
+- [ ] Add a prompt to notify the developer when an unexpected error comes up

 ### Improvements Under Consideration